-In addition to virtual separation, PCMV will provide for physical separation between the medical and adult use sales areas.
-A temporary or semi-permanent physical barrier, such as a stanchion or other divider, will be installed to create separate, clearly marked lines for patients/caregivers and adult-use consumers.
+In addition to virtual separation, PCMV will provide for physical separation between the area designated for sales of medical marijuana products to patients/caregivers, and the area designated for sales of adult-use marijuana products to individuals 21 years of age or older.
+Within the sales area, a temporary or semi-permanent barrier, such as a stanchion or other divider, will be installed to create separate, clearly marked lines for patients/caregivers and adult-use consumers.
 Trained marijuana establishment agents will verify the age of all individuals, as well the validity of any Medical Use of Marijuana Program ID Cards, upon entry to the facility and direct them to the appropriate queue.
-PCMV's agents will prioritize patient and caregiver identification verification and physical entry into the retail area.

 Access to the adult-use marijuana queue will be limited to individuals 21 years of age or older, regardless if the individual is registered as a patient/caregiver.
 Registered patients under the age of 21 will only have access to the medical marijuana queue.
-A registered patient/caregiver 21 years of age or older will be permitted to access either queue and will not be limited only to the medical marijuana queue, so long as the transaction can be recorded in accordance with 935 CMR 501.105.
+Registered patients/caregivers 21 years of age or older will be permitted to access either queue and will not be limited only to the medical marijuana queue.